SENSUIKAN!

 27 December 1941:

-Most of I-boats off the coast have depleted their fuel reserves.
+Most of the I-boats off the coast have depleted their fuel reserves.
 Vice Admiral Shimizu cancels the shelling.

 1 January 1942: